The Rt Revd Brent Edward Whetstone

 Bishop Brent Edward Whetstone was born on June 17, 1981, to the late Robert Whetstone, Sr., and Kathy Gott Whetstone.
 He and his three brothers were raised in Cortland, Ohio.
 Bishop Whetstone earned his Bachelor of Science degree in 2020 from Liberty University, majoring in Interdisciplinary Studies with a concentration in Ethics.
 He later received his Master of Arts in Religious Studies from the John W. Rawlings School of Divinity in 2021 and completed his Master of Divinity studies through the same institution.
 His academic work has focused heavily on theology, ethics, leadership, chaplaincy, and pastoral ministry.

 Bishop Whetstone and his wife, Heather Fenstermaker Whetstone, reside in Northeast Ohio and are the parents of Caitlyn, Isabella, Noah, Madeline, and Abigail.
-Outside of ministry, Bishop Whetstone is an avid supporter of the Columbus Crew and enjoys attending matches throughout the season.
+Outside of ministry, Bishop Whetstone is an avid hockey and soccer fan—a devoted supporter of the Columbus Crew who enjoys attending matches throughout the season—and he loves traveling to England whenever the opportunity arises.
 He and Heather also share a deep love for the arts and theater, frequently attending productions in Cleveland and supporting their children’s involvement in theatrical performance and the performing arts.

 Bishop Whetstone has faithfully served in ministry for more than twenty years.
 Prior to ordination, he served in youth ministry within the Episcopal Church at Christ Episcopal Church in Warren, Ohio, and later within the Southeast Mission Area of the Episcopal Diocese of Ohio.
 Following a period of spiritual discernment, Bishop Whetstone and his family departed the Episcopal Church and became part of a mission congregation within the Anglican Church in North America Diocese of the Great Lakes, where he served in various leadership roles before being called into healthcare chaplaincy.